FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

 The group configuration also includes configurations related to the Genesis block:
 - `[[group]].leader_period`: The number of blocks that each leader can package consecutively.
-The default value is 5.。
+The default value is 5。
 - `[[group]].block_tx_count_limit`: The maximum number of transactions that can be included in each block, which defaults to 1000。
 - `[[group]].consensus_type`: Consensus algorithm type.
-Currently, only the 'pbft' consensus algorithm is supported.。
+Currently, only the 'pbft' consensus algorithm is supported。
 - `[[group]].gas_limit`: The maximum amount of gas consumed during the run of each transaction.
-The default value is 300000000.。
+The default value is 300000000。
 - `[[group]].vm_type`: The type of virtual machine running on a blockchain node.
 Currently, two types are supported: 'evm' and 'wasm'.
 A group can run only one type of virtual machine.
-Some nodes cannot run EVM virtual machines and some nodes cannot run WASM virtual machines.。
+Some nodes cannot run EVM virtual machines and some nodes cannot run WASM virtual machines。
 - `[[group]].auth_check`: To enable the permission governance mode, please refer to the link [Permission Governance User Guide](../../develop/committee_usage.md)。
 - `[[group]].init_auth_address`: When permission governance is enabled, specify the account address of the initialization governance committee.
 For permission usage documents, please refer to the link: [Permission Governance Usage Guide](../../develop/committee_usage.md)。
 - `[[group]].compatibility_version`: The data-compatible version number.
 The default value is 3.0.0.
-You can upgrade the data-compatible version when running the 'setSystemConfigByKey' command in the console.。
+You can upgrade the data-compatible version when running the 'setSystemConfigByKey' command in the console。

 ```ini
 [[group]]